xywang-talend/tuj/templates/README.md

 ![To remember](./images/Jenkins_conf.png)

+4.How to build developer branch
+  When you want to build developer branch to see if there is regression,a same name tuj branch is needed and fill it to TALEND_PARTIAL_GIT_BRANCH.
+  TALEND_GIT_BRANCH is origin/master.

 ### Check execution on Colibri
 Once the talend job is terminated, you can access its result into Colibri: https://tal-rd209.talend.lan/colibri/overview.php